jenkinsci/jenkins-automation-operator/README.md

 We want to make Jenkins more robust, suitable for dynamic and multi-tenant environments.

 Some of the problems we want to solve:
-- volumes handling (AWS EBS volume attach/detach issue when using PVC)
 - [installing plugins with incompatible versions or security vulnerabilities](https://jenkinsci.github.io/kubernetes-operator/docs/getting-started/latest/customization/#install-plugins)
 - [better configuration as code](https://jenkinsci.github.io/kubernetes-operator/docs/getting-started/latest/customization/)
-- lack of end to end tests
-- handle graceful shutdown properly
 - [security and hardening out of the box](https://jenkinsci.github.io/kubernetes-operator/docs/security/)
-- orphaned jobs with no jnlp connection
 - [make errors more visible for end users](https://jenkinsci.github.io/kubernetes-operator/docs/getting-started/latest/diagnostics/)
 - [backup and restore for jobs history](https://jenkinsci.github.io/kubernetes-operator/docs/getting-started/latest/configure-backup-and-restore/)
+- orphaned jobs with no JNLP connection
+- handle graceful shutdown properly
+- proper end to end tests for Jenkins lifecycle

 ## Documentation